 Coppa Cobham is home to many large plants, and its botanical feel is a nice touch, they work to separate the room into smaller areas.
 And as you’d expect, there’s a beautifully decorated Christmas tree, which together with the warm, dimmed lighting makes the restaurant feel cosy and festive.

-A huge thank you to our waiter, a young man called Will, who was brilliant and at first, very unaware we were there for a review, so it goes to show how great the service really is.
+A huge thank you to our waiter, a young man called Tom who was brilliant and at first, very unaware we were there for a review, so it goes to show how great the service really is.

-Coppa Club first opened six years ago in Sonning as a space that combined all the best elements of a café, bar, restaurant and lounge into one.
-If you’re after a private members’ club experience, without the membership fees, with an informal, relaxed feel.
+Coppa Club first opened seven years ago in Sonning as a space that combined all the best elements of a café, bar, restaurant and lounge into one.
+A private members’ club experience, without the membership fees, with an informal, relaxed feel.